JoseAbreu28/Commander28.github.io/2G-Network.md

 ## Exploring 2G Network Implementation and Mobile Privacy Risks

 ### Introduction
-A few years ago, I began questioning whether it would be possible to scale an IMSI catcher application to identify the digital identity of individuals nearby.
+A few years ago, I began questioning whether it would be possible to scale an _International Mobile Subscriber Identity_(IMSI) catcher application to identify the digital identity of individuals nearby.
 The goal was to capture phone numbers and correlate them with various leaked information sources.
 During this research, I came across an incredible paper that inspired my project: [*LTE Phone Number Catcher: A Practical Attack against Mobile Privacy*](https://onlinelibrary.wiley.com/doi/10.1155/2019/7425235).
 This article illustrates that mobile privacy remains vulnerable even in LTE networks as long as legacy GSM networks exist.

 ![LTE phone number catcher model.](DATA/LTE_phonecatcher.jpg)